-18. PEER-ON-PEER ABUSE
+18. CHILD-ON-CHILD ABUSE

-- All members of staff at The Hebe Foundation recognise that children and young people are capable of abusing their peers.
+- All members of staff at The Hebe Foundation recognise that children and young people are capable of abusing other children.
 The Hebe Foundation believes that abuse is abuse and it will never be tolerated.
-All victims will be taken seriously and offered appropriate support, regardless of where the abuse takes place. - Staff are mindful that some peer-on-peer abuse issues may be affected by gender, age, ability and culture of those involved. - All allegations of peer-on-peer abuse will be recorded, investigated, and dealt with in line with associated The Hebe Foundation policies, including child protection and anti-bullying. - Alleged victims, perpetrators and any other child affected by peer-on-peer abuse will be supported by: - $\circ \quad$ providing pastoral support to both the victim and perpetrator - working with parents/carers - \circ ~ in cases of sexual assault, informing the police and/or LA Safeguarding Team.
+All victims will be taken seriously and offered appropriate support, regardless of where the abuse takes place. - Staff are mindful that some child-on-child abuse issues may be affected by gender, age, ability and culture of those involved. - All allegations of child-on-child abuse will be recorded, investigated, and dealt with in line with associated The Hebe Foundation policies, including child protection and anti-bullying. - Alleged victims, perpetrators and any other child affected by child-on-child abuse will be supported by: - $\circ \ \$ providing pastoral support to both the victim and perpetrator - working with parents/carers

+• in cases of sexual assault, informing the police and/or LA Safeguarding Team.